Vivekanand-R/AI-Product-Framework/README.md

 Focus: Quality improvement and consistency.

+27. Business-to-Business/Business-to-Consumer: (B2B vs B2C)

+ GE Healthcare’s B2B Side:
+   B2B: Focus on Large Medical Equipment: GE HealthCare is best known for its imaging and diagnostic machines, like MRI and CT scanners, ultrasound systems, X-ray machines, and other large-scale hospital equipment.
+Also provides healthcare IT solutions, like digital imaging software and data analytics for hospitals.

+Abbott has a blend of B2B and B2C operations:
+   Abbott’s B2B: Diagnostics and Lab Equipment: Products like the Alinity systems or i-STAT analyzers are sold directly to hospitals, clinics, and labs.
+This is a classic B2B model, where Abbott provides solutions that healthcare professionals use.

+   Abbott’s B2C: Nutrition Products: Brands like Ensure, Pedialyte, and Similac are sold directly to consumers through pharmacies, supermarkets, and online retailers.
+This is a strong B2C channel where Abbott markets directly to end-users.
+Abbott’s range includes both small, patient-centric devices and lab instruments.
+Abbott also has a strong consumer health and nutrition division

 28. Velocity vs. Throughput: Velocity ≠ productivity.
 Track actual completed work, not just effort points.
 Consider throughput if you use Kanban.

 ---------------------------------